(From Kolbe and Kramer, Planning Seafood Freezing)2001

 The procedure for drill-and-probe is this:

-Clearly one of the best and most accurate methods of measuring freezing progress and time is with the use of thermocouples.
+Clearly, one of the best and most accurate methods of measuring freezing progress and time is using thermocouples.
 A thermocouple is formed when two different metal alloy wires are welded (or soldered) together.
-The temperature of the junction (compared electronically with a reference temperature) is uniquely related to an electrical voltage, and this is transformed by some kind of meter directly into a temperature readout.
+The temperature of the junction (compared electronically with a reference temperature) is uniquely related to an electrical voltage, which is transformed by some kind of meter directly into a temperature readout.

 Table I